lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/HTTProutemanagementandRDS.md

 	([RuntimeUInt32](#)) Indicates that the route should additionally match on a runtime key.
 An integer between 0-100.
 Every time the route is considered for a match, a random number between 0-99 is selected.
 If the number is <= the value found in the key (checked first) or, if the key is not present, the default value, the route is a match (assuming everything also about the route matches).
 A runtime route configuration can be used to roll out route changes in a gradual manner without full code/config deploys.
 Refer to the traffic shifting docs for additional documentation.

 - **headers**</br>
 	([HeaderMatcher](#)) Specifies a set of headers that the route should match on.
-The router will check the request°Øs headers against all the specified headers in the route config.
+The router will check the request‚Äôs headers against all the specified headers in the route config.
 A match will happen if all the headers in the route are present in the request with the same values (or based on presence if the value field is not in the config).

 ### CorsPolicy
 [CorsPolicy proto]()